masala/date/README.md

 ## Supported

 These tokens are supported with some limitations.
-The most important limitation is that i18n full days like Mon/Dimanche are not supported.
-For performance reasons, it's better that you choose how to handle it.
+The most important limitation is that i18n full days like Mon/Dimanche/Dec/Noviembre are not supported.
+For performance reasons, it's better that you choose how to handle it and modify the parser accordingly.

 It should be enough for most enterprise date parser though.
 Moreover you can add tokens, change the limitations, give new powers.